 By Katherine Wernet

-As salons and spas look to reopen, they’re not able to operate at the same capacity they were before the coronavirus pandemic.
+As salons and spas reopen, they’re not able to operate at the same capacity they were before the coronavirus pandemic.
 Social distancing limits the number of both clients and staff who can be at your business at any given time.
-The pressure’s on for businesses to make the most of each client who comes through the door.
+Some businesses have even been forced to close again (or operate exclusively outside).
+The pressure’s on for businesses to make the most of each client who books.

 Salons and spas need to focus on productivity more than ever.
 It’s crucial that you consider how your business can increase efficiency while boosting the average ticket.
 You can only see so many clients, but you still have to pay rent.
 Plus—you’re making up for revenue loss when you were temporarily closed.

 Here are five ways to maximize revenue when you reopen.

 You know who your loyal clients are.
 This is the group you can consistently count on to grab extra product or come in for multiple services at once.
 Let them know how much they mean to your business and give them exclusive access to your waitlist first.
 (Don’t have a waitlist yet?
 Here’s why you absolutely need one.)

 It’s a win-win.
 They’ll be delighted to be part of the core community at your salon and spa, and you can count on them to spend.

 There’s no way around it; you're going to have additional costs when you reopen.
 Cleaning during this time is crucial (and expensive).
 Many businesses are opting for a “COVID-19 tax.”
 Rather than changing prices for individual services, these salons and spas are adding a small percentage to all services.
 Consider something around 5% or less.